-While the credit score required to qualify for a mortgage can vary depending on the lender and whether you take advantage of a government-sponsored mortgage program, you will always have a better chance of qualifying for a loan with the best rates when your credit score is good.
+While the credit score required to qualify for a mortgage can vary depending on the lender and whether you take advantage of a government-sponsored mortgage program, you will always have a better chance of qualifying for a loan with the best rates when your credit is good.

-According to myFico.com, consumers with FICO scores of 740 or above have the best chance at qualifying for a home loan with excellent terms and a low interest rate.
+According to myFico.com, consumers with FICO scores of 740 or above have the best chance at qualifying for a mortgage with excellent terms and a low interest rate.
 Meanwhile, consumers with “good credit,” or FICO scores between 679 and 740, may or may not receive the best terms.
 Anyone with a score below that level has a much worse chance at qualifying for one of the best home loans on the market.

-That’s why, if your credit score isn’t great, you should work on improving it before you apply for a home loan.
+That’s why, if your credit isn’t great, you should work on improving it before you apply for a mortgage.
 The most important steps you can take to improve your credit include:

 - Get a copy of your credit report and check it for errors.
 You can get a free copy of your report from all three credit reporting agencies — Experian, Equifax, and TransUnion — for free each year at AnnualCreditReport.com.

 - Pay all your bills on time.
 This is important since your payment history makes up 35% of your FICO score.

 - Pay down debt.
-Since many credit scoring models consider how much debt you have when determining your score, paying down some of your existing debt may help improve your credit score in the short-term and the long haul.
+Since many credit scoring models consider how much debt you have when determining your score, paying down some of your existing debt may help improve your credit in the short-term and the long haul.

-If your credit score is already good or excellent, you can skip this step altogether.
+If your credit is already good or excellent, you can skip this step altogether.
 If it’s not, you have some work to do.

 Get Pre-approved for a Mortgage: Several Days to Three Weeks